discourse/discourse/docs/install-HEROKU.md

         heroku create your-app-name

+1. Add postgres addon (command below adds the free dev version)

+        heroku addons:add heroku-postgresql

-2. Add a suitable Redis provider from [Heroku add-ons](https://addons.heroku.com/), (this service will cost you money).
+1. Add a suitable Redis provider from [Heroku add-ons](https://addons.heroku.com/), (this service will cost you money).

         heroku addons:add openredis:micro

-3. Point the app at your redis provider's URL
+1. Point the app at your redis provider's URL

         heroku config:get OPENREDIS_URL
         heroku config:set REDIS_PROVIDER_URL=<result of above command>

-4. Run bundler
+1. Run bundler

         bundle install

-5. Generate a secret token in the terminal.
+1. Generate a secret token in the terminal.

         rake secret

-6. Push the secret to the stored heroku environment variables, this will now be available to your app globally.
+1. Push the secret to the stored heroku environment variables, this will now be available to your app globally.

         heroku config:add SECRET_TOKEN=<generated secret>

-7. Precompile assets.
+1. Precompile assets.

     There are two options for precompilation.
 Either precompile locally, **before each deploy** or enable [Heroku's experimental user-env-compile](https://devcenter.heroku.com/articles/labs-user-env-compile) feature and Heroku will precompile your assets for you.